TechNickL1/slackbot-physics/readme.txt

-This is a basic web chat box application built to showcase my own abilities. (c) Nick Lamm 2016
+This is a basic Slack bot for converting units and other misc functions. (c) Nick Lamm 2016